falondarville/falondarville/README.md

-Currently seeking an Engineering Manager or DevOps Infra Engineering role.
+Currently seeking a Knowledge Management, Technical Writing Manager, or Engineering Manager role.
 If you're seeing this, I'm still looking.

 Reach out to me on LinkedIn: https://www.linkedin.com/in/falon-darville/